espocrm/documentation/docs/extensions/voip-integration/troubleshooting.md

 Check the following items to find the cause of the issue:

 1. If Starface integration is properly [configured](starface-integration-setup.md#step-1).
 2. If cron job is [configured](starface-integration-setup.md#step-2).
 3. If internal users are [configured](starface-integration-setup.md#how-to-setup-starface-integration-for-users).
+4. If your SIP client are running.

-4. If your EspoCRM instance is available for the Starface server.
-This is required, because Starface server should send notifications about call events to EspoCRM.
+5. If your EspoCRM server is available for the Starface server.
+This is required, because Starface server should send notifications about call events to EspoCRM server.

-5. If your `Site URL` (Administration > Settings) corresponds to the real one.
+6. If your `Site URL` (Administration > Settings) corresponds to the real one.